chumnend/wackystonks/README.md

 yarn
 ```

 3) Go to the `ws-react-client` package.
-Copy the `.env.example` file and rename the  rename the copy to `.env`.
+Copy the `.env.example` file and rename the  rename the copy to `.env`, also copy the `.npmrc.example` and rename the copy to `.npmrc`.
 Make to provide values to all empty fields.
 ```
 cd packages/ws-client
+cp .npmrc.example .npmrc
 cp .env.example .env
 ```